-Here are some fun ways to put the “fun” in fungus!
+Explore some great ways to put the “fun” in fungi!

 Look!
 Right there—peeking out from some dead leaves—it’s a fungus called a mushroom!
 Come on, let’s creep up slowly and quietly, so it doesn’t get away!